 For many, there’s still no place like home: Of course, with many summer activities on hold and social distancing guidelines still in place, listeners are also streaming while they hang around the house.
 There are now more than 1.3 million quarantine-themed playlists on Spotify.
 For the last few months, the most popular tracks for these playlists have been “Stuck With U” by Ariana Grande and Justin Bieber, “Bored In The House” by Tyga and Curtis Roach, “Be Kind” by Halsey and Marshmello, and “Lockdown” by Anderson Paak.
 We put together the Advertiser’s Guide to At-Home Streaming a few months ago to help you meet your audience in these moments.

-For more on these summer streaming trends, check out Spotify’s For the Record blog.Source: Spotify Internal Data
+To connect with your audience this summer and beyond, get started with our self-serve ad platform, Spotify Ad Studio.
+And for more on these summer streaming trends, check out Spotify’s For the Record blog.Source: Spotify Internal Data